 When the team first formed in December 2011, many members didn't know that speech meant a series of events done as an individual in a variety of categories, including oratory, original, dramatic interpretation, humorous interpretation, improv, prose, poetry and duo.

 Slevin, an English teacher and speech and debate adviser, meets with the speech team during study hall on Thursdays or after school, whenever the girls can fit in this extracurricular activity.
-Though she helps them with presentation tips and speech selection, the
+Though she helps them with presentation tips and speech selection, the students do most of the work on their own.

 Not surprisingly, selection is the most critical part, and Slevin was proud of the team's choices this year.
 Once chosen, each speech must be edited down to 10 minutes and memorized.
 Senior Whitelocke-Chensee, who placed third in varsity oratorical interpretation with "A Left-Handed Commencement Address" by Ursula LeGuin, knew when she had found her speech.